 DM199 Ascending Dose Study

-This is a Phase 1B study to assess the safety, tolerability and pharmacokinetics of DM199 in healthy volunteers.
-The study will be consist of two parts: Part A will focus on intravenous dosing and Part B will directly compare intravenous dosing with subcutaneous dosing.
-To learn more about this study or to see if you qualify, visit DM199 Ascending Dose Study.
+This is a Phase 1B study to assess the safety, tolerability, and pharmacokinetics of DM199 in healthy volunteers.
+The study consisted of two parts: Part A focused on intravenous dosing and Part B directly compared intravenous dosing with subcutaneous dosing.
+To learn more about this study, visit DM199 Ascending Dose Study.

 To learn more about DiaMedica Therapeutics' current clinical trials, please visit www.clinicaltrials.gov.